A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 Ceiling fans can be handy when it comes to drying out a carpet.
-If your carpet is located directly underneath a fan, it can work very efficiently.
+It can work very efficiently if your carpet is located directly underneath a fan.

 Using a fan is a good option when the weather outside is not appropriate for carpet-drying.
 The fan will create a concentrated funnel of air that will dry your carpet quickly.
 It’s also an excellent way to avoid musty smells since it circulates the air well.

 If you don’t have a ceiling fan, you can use a standing or desk fan instead.
 However, these won’t be as sufficient as one located directly above.
-Placing two smaller fans at each side of the carpet could provide adequate circulation, though.
+Placing two smaller fans at each side of the carpet could provide adequate circulation.

 3. Utilize Air-Conditioning

 Using an air-conditioning unit to dry your carpet should be a last resort.
 It’s not as effective as a fan because it won’t circulate the air as much.
 Thus, it may not provide a fresh environment.
-But, during rainy days when the weather outside is slightly humid, the AC-unit could prove beneficial if a fan isn’t an option.
+But, on rainy days when the weather outside is slightly humid, the AC unit could prove beneficial if a fan isn’t an option.

 Carpets dry the best when exposed to warm, dry air, such as on a sunny summer day.
-When using cold air such as the air-conditioning, it will take longer to dry fully.
+When using cold air, such as the air-conditioning, it will take longer to dry thoroughly.

 If you had your carpet cleaned by professionals, you might be offered a blow-dry.
-They typically use a blower or fan to dry out some areas of the carpet.
+They typically use a blower or fan to dry out some carpet areas.